 Fear not!
 We're about to show you the best Android tablets on the market.

-Whether you're looking for something affordable to binge watch your favourite shows and browse the web or a real powerhouse to use for work as well as play, these 5 picks are sure to please.
+Whether you're looking for something affordable to binge-watch your favourite shows and browse the web or a real powerhouse to use for work as well as play, these five picks are sure to please.

 Best Budget-Friendly Android Tablet

-Its 8-inch 1280-by-800 pixel display is bright, colourful, and detailed.
-So whether you're checking email, browsing the web, playing games, or watching your favourite TV shows and movies, you'll have an enjoyable experience.
+Its 8-inch 1280-by-800-pixel display is bright, colourful, and detailed.
+Whether you're checking email, browsing the web, playing games, or watching your favourite TV shows and movies, it gets the job done.

-The stereo speakers aren't the loudest but they are nice and clear -- even at full volume.
-If you need a little more immersion, there's also a 3.5mm headphone jack so you can use your own headphones.
+The stereo speakers aren't the loudest, but they are crisp and clear -- even at full volume.
+If you need a little more immersion, there's a 3.5mm headphone jack so you can use your favourite headphones.

 Reviewers noted that the tablet is a little sluggish to load apps.
 It's not going to play the latest games at full settings either.
-But for the most part, it offers a solid experience with easy access to the huge library of media and apps available through Amazon.
+But the Fire HD 8 2020 offers a solid experience with easy access to the huge library of media and apps available through Amazon.

 The biggest issue for most is the lack of Google Play support.
 While the tablet runs a modified version of Android, Amazon has restricted access to the official Google Apps.
-So checking your Gmail account or browsing YouTube requires third-party apps or using the browser.
+This means checking your Gmail account or browsing YouTube requires third-party apps or using the browser.

-The Amazon Fire HD 8 won't top the benchmark charts anytime soon.
-However, its combination of easy access to Amazon services, a rather nice display, and a great price make it the perfect choice for anyone looking for a basic tablet.
+The Amazon Fire HD 8 (2020) won't top the benchmark charts anytime soon.
+However, its combination of easy access to Amazon services, a decent display, and a great price make it the perfect choice for anyone looking for a basic tablet.